conan-io/docs/versioning/revisions.rst

 If a client requests a reference like ``lib/1.0@conan/stable``, Conan will automatically retrieve the latest revision in case the local cache doesn't contain any revisions already.
-If a client needs to update an existing revision, they have to ask for updates explicitly with with with -u, --update argument to :command:`conan install` command… In the client cache there is **only one revision installed simultaneously**.
+If a client needs to update an existing revision, they have to ask for updates explicitly with -u, --update argument to :command:`conan install` command.
+In the client cache there is **only one revision installed simultaneously**.

 The revisions can be pinned when you write a reference (in the recipe requires, or in a reference in a